itzsujal7/mobile-shopping-app-devops/README.md

 Pull requests welcome.
 For major changes, please open an issue to discuss first.
 Make sure code adheres to linting / formatting (ESLint + Prettier).
 Include tests where possible.

-License

-This project is licensed under the MIT License.
-# mobile-shopping-app-devops